 Can leaked content be completely removed from the internet?

-Honestly, achieving 100% removal is extremely difficult once content has spread widely.
-However, you can remove the vast majority of accessible leaks and, crucially, remove them from Google search results.
-This dramatically reduces how many people can find your leaked content.
+Getting to 100% is extremely difficult once content has spread.
+But you can remove the vast majority of accessible leaks and get them out of Google search results, which dramatically reduces how many people ever find them.

 Does OnlyFans help with leaked content?

-OnlyFans has a support team that can help with some takedowns, but their resources are limited.
-They can't monitor the entire internet for your content.
+OnlyFans has a support team that can help with some takedowns, but their resources are limited and they can't monitor the whole internet.
 Most creators need to handle removal themselves or use a dedicated service.

 Is it worth paying for a removal service?